 Arjan & Anieke: 'To conclude a few short questions: what is on your to-do list, for example?'

-Daphna Laurens: 'We would love to design and execute a complete house, both exterior and interior.
-It is not necessary that this is for ourselves.'
+Daphna Laurens: 'We would very much like to do a complete house, both exterior and interior, Design and implement it.
+It is not necessary that it is for ourselves.

 Arjan & Anieke: 'Is there a product by another designer that you would like to have come up with and why?'